We had less than 300 Members two years ago.

 “Fortunately in this case the victim was not harmed in any way, but we would very much like to speak to anyone who saw anything suspicious or who has any information that will help us identify the person responsible.’
 Anyone with any information is asked to contact PC McCartan by calling 01622 604225.
 Alternatively contact Kent Crimestoppers, anonymously, on 0800 555 111, quoting crime reference YY/20507/14.

-VERY IMPORTANT NEWS – Sevenoaks Council report that a SCAM is happening right now – 1st October 2014.
-Someone claiming to be from Sevenoaks’ Council Tax Team is phoning and asking for Bank details.
+VERY IMPORTANT NEWS – Sevenoaks Council report that someone claiming to be from Sevenoaks’ Council Tax Team is phoning and asking for Bank details.
 The Council Tax Team NEVER call people in this way.
 Do not give any details and report the matter to the Police or report the scam to www.kent.gov.uk/tradingstandards

 LATEST NEWS…LATEST NEWS…